wp-plugins/mycred/readme.txt

 * Adjusted [mycred_users_of_rank] to support table outputs.
 * Added new function mycred_get_total_by_time.

+* Added Daily and / or Per post limits for comments.
+By default these are disabled.
+* Added option to allow points to be awarded for comment authors reply to their own comment.
+By default disabled.

 * Fixed Bug #31 - Language files are not loaded.
 * Fixed Bug #32 - Incorrect spelling of the myCRED_Hook class for Events Manager causes white screen of death.
 * Fixed Bug #33 - Hooks run() method fires to early causing custom hooks to fail to run.